The council's homelessness tests

 Unfortunately the council cannot offer a permanent home to everyone who makes a homeless application.
 The council prioritises the help it gives to homeless applicants using three tests.

 If you pass all three tests you should be offered permanent accommodation.
 If you do not pass all three tests you should be given advice and assistance to find a new home and, if required, be allowed to stay in temporary accommodation for a short spell.

 If you apply to the council as homeless, the council must make inquiries into your situation to see whether you pass certain 'tests'.
 This page gives an overview of the inquiry process.

-The council's first question is whether you are homeless or about to become homeless.
-You could be homeless if you stay with friends or family or the place you are living in is not suitable for you.
+The council's first question is if you are homeless or about to be.
+You could be homeless if you stay with friends or family or your home is not suitable for you.